 If you find an employer, they can apply for a work permit on your behalf if you have the skills that the local population does not have.
 The work permit is valid for one year and is renewable.

 You can obtain temporary residency if you gain the assistance of a company that wants to hire you for the skills that you offer.
 However, it does mean that the type of work you do will depend on your employer.
-After 3 years of temporary residency, you can obtain permanent residency, which will give you greater freedom to choose the work you want to do and earn money in Costa Rica.
+After 3 years of temporary residency, you can obtain permanent residency, giving you greater freedom to choose the work you want to do and earn money in Costa Rica.

-Find out more about Costa Rica residency options at Costa Rica Immigration Experts– our ally in providing the best value-added services in Costa Rica!
+Find out more about Costa Rica residency options at Costa Rica Immigration Experts – our ally in providing the best value-added services in Costa Rica!

 Employment Possibilities to earn money in Costa Rica

-Gaining rightful employment is the recommended means of obtaining temporary and ultimately permanent resident status in Costa Rica.
+Gaining rightful employment is the recommended means of obtaining temporary and permanent resident status in Costa Rica.
 What follows are a few employment options you might consider.

-Some might offer employment for you in Costa Rica, but expect to be paid less.
+Some might offer employment for you in Costa Rica but expect to be paid less.
 Be sure to call first and get the details about the salary, hours, social security, how they will help you to get a work permit, and other details before you accept the position.

 Real Estate Agent

 One of the more popular jobs in Costa Rica is working in real estate.
-This is because there is no license requirement which means you can start immediately.
+This is because no license requirement means you can start immediately.
 If you are bilingual, you can provide a valuable service to foreign investors who want to purchase property and need expert advice on real estate laws in Costa Rica and can speak Spanish.